 This website is devoted primarily to the 30-second campaign “spot” so common in American elections.
 The site is designed to provide teachers with the tools they need to introduce political campaign advertising to their students.
 Another goal is to assist teachers who want to help their students become aware of the unique techniques of persuasion used in these ads.
 To start, click the Background/Introduction/Standards link in the left hand column.

-Ideas/Activities for Teaching Election 2016
+Ideas/Activities for Teaching The Election

-NEW: Frank Baker’s PPT “Role of Media In Presidential Politics”
+Frank Baker’s PPT “Role of Media In Presidential Politics”

-NEW: View Smart To Vote Smart: Analyzing TVs Role in Events & Advertising
+View Smart To Vote Smart: Analyzing TVs Role in Events & Advertising

-NEW: How To Watch & Analyze The Fall Presidential Debates
+How To Watch & Analyze The Fall Presidential Debates

 How A Political Ad Gets Made